Comfort women: Germany

 In March 2017, the first comfort women statue in Europe was elected in Wiesent, Bavaria, Germany.
 The statue was a replica of the bronze statue installed in front of the Japanese Embassy in Seoul.
 Another German city, Freiburg, had planned to set up a comfort woman statue there but it was scrapped due to "strong obstruction and pressure" by Japan.

 Canada

-In 2016, the first statue devoted to comfort women was revealed in Toronto.
+In 2016, the first statue in Canada devoted to comfort women was placed in Toronto.

 Australia

 A comfort women statue was unveiled in Sydney in August 2016.
 The 1.5-metre statue imported from Korea was originally meant for a public park in Strathfield, but local council rejected it.
 Reverend Bill Crews then agreed to install the statue outside his church, Ashfield Uniting Church.
 He said, "It's finally found a home."

 Notable former comfort women

 A number of former comfort women had come forward and spoken out about their plight of being a comfort woman: